Additional SAP information

 Explore the items below for more information on Satisfactory Academic Progress (SAP).

-You will be placed on financial aid SAP warning for one term if you fail to meet the required GPA and/or overall cumulative completed credits percentage standards.
+You will be placed on financial aid SAP warning for one term if you fail to meet the required cumulative GPA and/or overall cumulative completed credits percentage standards.
 While on warning, you may still receive financial aid.

 To be removed from financial aid warning status, you must attain the required cumulative GPA and/or cumulative completed credits percentage standards by the end of your warning period.
 You will be suspended at the end of your warning period if you fail to attain the required standards.